JehPark/42seoul_Cadets/README.md

 Today is my first day in 42seoul as a Cadet but I couldn't visit the cluster.
 I got my first test result from tester and display it on the repo.

 5/4/2021
 My first test results were horrorfic.
-I started to fix it step by step
+I started to fix it step by step.
+Basic funtions are fixed.
+Next one is to solve the width of characters.